-Thor Helical reinforcing bars can be used for forming masonry beams that strengthen existing walls.
-They are created by introducing two parallel layers of bed joint reinforcement, each layer containing a pair of helical bars, to represent the upper and lower flanges of a brick beam.
-The deep masonry beams are able to span areas of masonry failure, redistribute applied loads and enhance the tensile, shear and flexural capacity of the wall.
+Thor Helical reinforcing bars can form deep masonry beams that strengthen existing walls.
+Two parallel layers of bed joint reinforcement, each layer containing a pair of helical bars, represent a brick beam’s upper and lower flanges.
+The deep masonry beams can span areas of masonry failure, redistribute applied loads, and enhance the wall’s tensile, shear, and flexural capacity.

-Non-reinforced masonry panels are strong in compression but comparatively weak in resistance to shear and tension loads.
+Non-reinforced masonry panels are strong in compression but comparatively weak in shear and tension loads resistance.
 Walls can deflect and crack when subjected to increased loads and stresses.
 Such stresses may be induced by; localised ground movement/ subsidence, lintel failure or moisture/ temperature variations.

-Reinforced masonry has greater resistance to shear and tension loads as it is enhanced by the provision of ductile steel reinforcement.
+Reinforced masonry has greater resistance to shear and tension loads as ductile steel reinforcement enhances it.

-Reinforced brick masonry can be used wherever masonry has lost its load-bearing capacity.
-It is commonly used to span areas of localised ground movement in order to alleviate the need for partial underpinning.
-In other instances it can be used to span between concrete pads or piles to reduce the cost of subsidence repairs.
-Bed joint reinforcement can also be utilised to span window openings, strap external corners, stitch cracks, increase resistance to wind loading and to extend the centres of movement joints.
+Reinforced brick masonry can strengthen masonry wherever it has lost its load-bearing capacity.
+It is commonly used to span areas of localised ground movement to alleviate the need for partial underpinning.
+In other instances, it can span between concrete pads or piles to reduce the cost of subsidence repairs.
+Bed joint reinforcement can also span window openings, strap external corners, stitch cracks, increase resistance to wind loading, and extend the centres of movement joints.

-In order to design an effective retrofit system for forming masonry beams in existing walls the applied loading and the span of the beam must be established.
-Using load tables from the BRE report on creating reinforced brick beams using Thor Helical bars the depth of the beam (vertical distance between each pair of bars) can be determined.
+An engineer should establish span and applied-loading to design a retrofit system to form effective deep masonry beams in existing walls.
+Using load tables from the BRE report on creating reinforced brick beams using Thor Helical bars, the specifier can determine the vertical distance between each pair of bars to establish the depth of the beam.

-Forming masonry beams with helical bars can form part of a wider masonry repair scheme, which may include additional reinforcement for adding lateral and vertical restraint.
-For example masonry reinforcement systems may be used in combination with other retrofit products for tying walls, adding restraint by securing masonry to timber floors or reconnecting external walls to internal walls at weak junctions.
+Forming masonry beams with helical bars can form part of a more comprehensive masonry repair scheme, including additional lateral and vertical restraint reinforcement.
+For example, retrofit masonry reinforcement systems and other retrofitted products for tying walls add restraint by securing reinforced masonry to timber floors or reconnecting external walls to internal walls at weak junctions.